NotesHubApp/Welcome/Welcome note.md

+> [!warning] IMPORTANT
-> **IMPORTANT**: This is a read-only notebook, all attempts to make changes here will fail.
+> This is a read-only notebook, all attempts to make changes here will fail.
 To create your own notes, create a new notebook.

 ## Introduction